 It’s an easy-to-use app that can help any parent help any baby learn to sleep independently.
 With 1-click sleep tracking and step-by-step guidance, the Smart Sleep Coach is so effective, many users see results in less than 1 week!

-A Sample 14-Month-Old’s Sleep Schedule
+A 14-Month-Old Sleep Schedule Example

 A wake window is the amount of time between naps and sleeps, while the sleepy cues are the signs your baby’s tired, like yawning or getting glassy eyed.
 When you see a sleepy cue, it means your baby’s wake window is ending and it’s time to start your bedtime routine.